Thirsk and Malton line: History 1930–1964

 Express trains did use the branch between 1930 and 1962 with services between Glasgow and Scarborough.
 These summer only services would use the G & P line east of Gilling and they were reduced to a 'trundle' when using the route (as the linespeeds were between 20 mph and 30 mph).
 The route was also used by Scarborough to Middlesbrough services when the coastal route through Robin Hood's bay was at capacity.

-On 1 January 1948, the Ryedale lines came under the control of British Rail.
+On 1 January 1948, the Ryedale lines came under the control of British Railways.
 Passenger traffic carried on for a further 5 years on the western edge of the line between Gilling and Hustwaite Gate (the York to Pickering services that used the G & P line).
 All stations on the line were closed to passengers by 26 February 1953, however many excursions, diversions and expresses still used the line.
 Traffic exchanging lines at Malton was hauled to and from Scarborough Road Junction with a pilot engine attached at the rear of the train.
 This allowed the engine of the train to be facing in the right direction when it came to leave Malton or Scarborough Road Junction.
 A turntable was available at Malton, but a pilot engine helped with the gradient on the Malton to Driffield Junction line.

 A derailment at Pilmoor on 19 March 1963 damaged the Junction at Sessay Wood.
 By this point only the express and excursion passenger trains were working over this section and so it was decided not to repair it.
 Goods traffic was limited to a daily pick up-goods and the expresses could be re-routed via Malton and York.

 Closure of the system to all traffic came on 7 August 1964.
 The section from Amotherby to Malton via reversal at Scarborough Road Junction was retained until October 1964 to fulfill a contract with BATA (Brandsby Agricultural Trading Association) at Amotherby Mill.
 After this, all the lines were removed.